Much Better Adventures

 The water in Longyearbyen is drinkable, while at the wilderness camp, the source is fresh ice water from a nearby river.
 This Arctic ice water is perfectly safe to drink and super refreshing!

-Of all places, the weather in the Arctic can have a big impact, so depending on the conditions, your guides will adjust the plan according to the weather and how the group is feeling.
+Weather in the Arctic can have a big impact, so depending on the conditions, your guides will adjust the plan according to the weather and how the group is feeling.
 If conditions mean it's not possible to stick to the itinerary your guide may suggest exploring a different area, tackling an alternative hike, swapping the order of activities around, shortening the activity, or interchanging a kayaking excursion for a hike (or vice versa).
 This is particularly true for the days when you are at the Ymerbukta camp.
-Similarly, if a Polar bear is spotted near the camp, Plan B will come into play.
-Please bear in mind that any amendments to the itinerary due to conditions are both for your safety and your enjoyment.
-Bring a flexible mindset and a sense of adventure!

 You can leave any excess luggage in Longyearbyen before heading to the wilderness camp.
 There is storage at your hotel and also at your host's secure warehouse.

-We recommend checking out the country specific information here and also talking to a travel nurse.
+We recommend checking out the country-specific information and also talking to a travel nurse.

 We automatically convert prices from the local currency that a host receives to your chosen currency.
 We update our exchange rates on a daily basis so this does mean that prices displayed on the site are subject to currency fluctuations, which is why you may see them change over time.